nonmodernist/magic-lantern/docs/RESEARCH-PROFILES.md

 - `"Alcott" "RKO"`

 ### Labor History Profile

+> **⚠️ Experimental Profile**
+>
+> This research profile is experimental and may need further refinement.
+Contributions and feedback are welcome—see [issues](https://github.com/nonmodernist/magic-lantern/issues) to suggest improvements.

 Focuses on strikes, unions, and working conditions.

 **Best for:** Film industry labor research